hyperjumptech/whatsapp-business-sender/README.md

 **_checkContacts_**

-  The method to run check-contacts endpoint in the Whatsapp Business API postman :
+  The method to run check-contacts endpoint in the Whatsapp Business API :

-  - baseURL : to verify access token using JWT-RS256 encryptions
+  - baseURL : Whatsapp business api server host
   - token : token from the user login
   - phones : string arrays of phone number using country code